 *Rates and charges shown are correct as of 30th September 2021

-The Post Office offers one simple plan, their basic Post Office Travel Money Card.
-While the card is free to get, there is a minimum load amount of £50 of whichever of the 23 currencies you choose.
+The Post Office has one simple plan, their basic Post Office Travel Money Card.
+While the travel money card is free to get, there is a minimum load amount of £50 of whichever of the 23 currencies you choose.

 Terms such as fee-free, no commission, and zero charges are used a lot by travel money providers, and the Post Office is no different when it comes to marketing their card, which offers 0% commission.
 But as with most others, there is often a hidden fee under the bonnet.
 After all, how else would a provider make any money?